Here is the latest on road closures on the Central Coast. If you are planning to drive Highway 1, these are my top tips of the day! March 12, 2023

 Point Pinos Lighthouse

 Since 1855, the Point Pinos Lighthouse has been a beacon for ships on the Pacific coast.
-It’s the oldest continually operating lighthouse on the west coast and is on the National Register of Historic Places.
-Hours of operation are Thursday – Monday 1:00 – 4:00 pm.
+It’s the oldest continually operating lighthouse on the West Coast and is on the National Register of Historic Places.
+I spent some time here just sitting outside enjoying the views.

 Monterey Bay Aquarium

-Monterey Bay Aquarium opened in 1984 and quickly became one of the most visited aquariums in the world, receiving over 2 million visitors per year.
+Monterey Bay Aquarium opened in 1984, quickly becoming one of the most visited aquariums in the world.
+Today the aquarium receives over 2 million visitors per year.
 Located on the north end of Cannery Row, it’s on the former site of the Hovden Cannery, the last cannery to close, in 1973.

 Cannery Row

-Cannery Row, originally Ocean View Avenue, became famous largely due to John Steinbeck’s eponymous novel.
-The book was the basis for a film named Cannery Row and starred actors Debra Winger and Nick Nolte.
-One of the main characters, Doc, was a real person – a scientist- named Edward F. Rickets.
-His lab still exists and across the street is a Chinese-American-owned store, also mentioned in the novel.
-Today, Cannery Row is filled with shops, restaurants, and hotels, and is a tourist attraction in Monterey.
+Cannery Row, originally Ocean View Avenue, became famous due to John Steinbeck’s eponymous novel.
+The book was the basis for a film named Cannery Row starring actors Debra Winger and Nick Nolte.
+One of the main characters, Doc, was a real person, a scientist- named Edward F. Rickets.
+His lab still exists.
+Across the street is a Chinese-American-owned store, also mentioned in the novel.
+Today Cannery Row is filled with shops, restaurants, and hotels, and is a tourist attraction in Monterey.

 The Monterey Bay area has a good selection of places to stay from bed and breakfasts to cottages and modern hotels.
-If you want to be in the middle of it all, stay in Monterey.
+If you want to be in a very central location, stay in Monterey.
 You are five to ten minutes from Carmel, twenty from Big Sur, and only two hours from San Francisco.

 Just Go!

-Great weather almost 365 days a year, a laid-back attitude, and scenery that has inspired romantics, creatives, explorers, and adventurers for centuries – any time of year is a great time to take the Ultimate California Road Trip.
+Great weather almost 365 days a year, a laid-back vibe, and scenery that has inspired romantics, artists, explorers, and adventurers for centuries—any time of year is a great time for driving Highway 1 in California.

 Alternate Routes Are Listed Below